Ballykeel Olive Branch RBP 784 encamped at

-Comber Royal Black District Chapter No.10 its members held their
+Bangor Royal Black District Chapter No.13

 Although beginning well, the Preceptory in the early years struggled at times, and just after the Great War was at a low ebb with consideration being given to the handing in of the Warrant.
 However, help was at hand!
 Four brothers, David, Robert, John and James Jeffrey from Killarn who were members of Loyal Orange Lodge 417 applied for and were accepted as members thus turning the tide and beginning rejuvenation.